What Businesses and Users Need to Know About the New Yelp Page Pop-up Display

 2. Critical Content Is Hidden or Inaccessible

-• No Scroll or Dropdown Mechanism: On many desktop views, the popup lacks a visible or functioning scroll bar or drag-down toggle, preventing users from accessing the full content.
+• No Scroll or Dropdown Mechanism: In many desktop views, the pop-up lacks a visible or functional scroll bar or a drag-down toggle, preventing users from accessing the full content.

 • Action Buttons Obscured: Call-to-action elements, such as